tywysocki/OpenAI/README.md

 # OpenAI API Client Library (Swift)

 A Swift library designed to help you interact with the OpenAI HTTP APIs.
-Detailed information on the API can be found here: https://beta.openai.com/docs
+More information on the API can be found here: https://beta.openai.com/docs

 ## Installation 💻